-Seven in 10 U.S. Adults Have a Favorable Impression of the Animal Cause
+Seven In 10 Have Favorable Impression Of Animal Cause

 Faunalytics’ Animal Tracker study has wrapped up its 8th year, and we’re excited to share some preliminary highlights.
 The 2015 results show that the animal protection cause has strong and steady support, that the credibility of animal groups is solid, and that most people perceive animal welfare to be important for all animals.
 However, the public discussion of animal issues still tends to be moderate at best, and people generally feel that the protection of most animals under current laws is already “adequate.”